 Sally Clarkson, author, podcaster, and one of my favorite veteran moms to listen to always recommends “water in many different forms” as one of the best activities to keep little ones happily occupied and I agree.
 For indoor water play we love . . .

 - Play time in the tub is a great way to keep 18 month old toddlers happy.
-We love these little cups for in the tub!
+We love little stackable cups for in the tub!

 - Sink play – add some small toys and it’s sort of like an indoor water table!